Use SQL Server 2012 Always On Availability Groups with Team Foundation Server

 The SQL Server AlwaysOn Availability Group must be ready before you install TFS.
 See Getting Started with AlwaysOn Availability Groups (SQL Server)

-If you’re installing TFS for the first time, use the Advanced configuration wizard, which gives you access to the SQL AlwaysOn Availability Group check box (pictured above).
+You must install TFS using the Advanced configuration, which gives you access to the SQL AlwaysOn Availability Group check box during a typical install (pictured above).
 On this screen, enter the Availability Group Listener in the SQL Server Instance text box.
 TFS will create TFS_Configuration and the DefaultCollection databases on the Primary replica of your AlwaysOn Availability Group.
 The databases for SharePoint will also be created, if you allow TFS to install SharePoint Foundation.

 You’ll need to back up any databases that you want to add to the AlwaysOn Availability Group to bring them into compliance for data stored in an AlwaysOn Availability Group.
 Next, use the Availability Group Wizard to add the databases to the group.
 See Creation and Configuration of Availability Groups (SQL Server), and Use the New Availability Group Wizard (SQL Server Management Studio).